mohammadalfayoume/public-facing/README.md

 Fast learner, very good technically, good communication skills

-> Lujain Aljarrah

-Has a very good communication skills, motivated, has a leadership personality

 > Bayan Bushnaq

 Has a strong experience in technology, good communication skills